Monotone Measures for Non-Local Correlations: Introduction

 Non-local correlations are generated by locally measuring subsystems of a bipartite system (See Fig.~\ref{fig1}).
 Imagine that subsystems of a bipartite physical system are held by two parties, say Alice and Bob.
 They can decide to apply a measurement on their subsystems; these choices of measurement settings by Alice and Bob are denoted by $x$ and $y$ respectively.
 Letting the measurement outcomes be $a$ and $b$, in its full general case, the probability of these outcomes come from some conditional distribution $p(ab|xy)$.
 We may think of this setting as a \emph{box} with two parts.
 Each part has an input and an output.
 Alice who holds the first part can choose its input $x$, and receive its output $a$.
 Similarly Bob who holds the second part, can choose its input $y$, and receive its output $b$.
 With this notation, the no-signaling principle states that $p(a|xy)=p(a|x)$ and $p(b|xy)=p(b|y)$.
 Equation $p(a|xy)=p(a|x)$ for instance implies that when Alice's input $x$ to the box is specified, the distribution of the outcome $a$ does not depend on Bob's choice of input $y$.

 If subsystems of the bipartite physical system are completely independent, their measurement outcomes are independent of each other.
 In this case, we must have $p(ab|xy)=p(a|x)p(b|y)$.
 These correlations as well as their convex combinations, which correspond to classically correlated subsystems via hidden variables, are called~\emph{local}.
-As a result of Bell's theorem and its experimental verifications, correlations that are not local (non-local correlations) also exist in nature.
+Bell's theorem and its experimental tests suggest that correlations that are not local (non-local correlations) also exist in nature.

 Important examples of no-signaling boxes include \emph{isotropic boxes}.
 It is a bipartite box with binary inputs and outputs (i.e., $a, b, x, y\in \{0,1\}$) defined by:

 The box $\PR_{\eta}$ with $0\leq \eta\leq 1/2$ is local, and with $0\leq \eta\leq 1/\sqrt{2}$ is realizable within quantum mechanics.
 Nonetheless, $\PR_{\eta}$ for any $0\leq \eta\leq 1$ is no-signaling.
 Thus a natural question is: what is the largest possible $\eta$ such that $\PR_{\eta}$ is feasible in nature~\cite{vanDam, IC09, FSABCLA, BBLMTU, LPSW, CSS2010, OCB2012}.